Mechanisms of Introspective Awareness: Linear and Nonlinear Contributors to Detection

 \subsection{Multiple Directions Carry Detection Signal}

-\looseness=-1 If detection depends on a single direction, swapping that component between success and failure concepts should fully transfer detection rates, turning successes into failures and vice versa.
-To test this, we first decompose each concept vector as $v_c = (v_c \cdot \bar{d}_{\Delta\mu})\, \bar{d}_{\Delta\mu} + \text{residual}$, where $d_{\Delta\mu} = \mu_{\text{s}} - \mu_{\text{f}}$ is the mean-difference direction between success and failure concepts, $\bar{d}_{\Delta\mu}$ is the unit-normalized form, and the \textit{residual} captures all variance orthogonal to it.
+\looseness=-1 If detection depends on a single direction, swapping activations along that direction between success and failure concepts should fully flip detection rates, turning successes into failures and vice versa.
+To test this, we decompose each concept vector as $v_c = (v_c \cdot \bar{d}_{\Delta\mu})\, \bar{d}_{\Delta\mu} + \text{residual}$, where $d_{\Delta\mu}$ is the mean-difference direction between success and failure concepts, $\bar{d}_{\Delta\mu}$ is the same vector normalized to have unit norm, and the \textit{residual} captures all variance orthogonal to this vector.
 We conduct two swap experiments testing the necessity of each component (\Cref{figure:mean-diff-swap}).
-For the \textit{projection swap}, we replace a concept's projection onto $d_{\Delta\mu}$ with the projection from a random concept in the opposite group; for the \textit{residual swap}, we keep the concept's own projection but replace the residual with one from the opposite group.
+For the \textit{projection swap}, we replace a concept's projection onto $d_{\Delta\mu}$ with one from a random concept in the opposite group; for the \textit{residual swap}, we keep the concept's own projection but replace the residual with one from the opposite group.

-For success concepts, swapping to failure-like projections along the mean-difference direction reduces detection rate from 66.1\% to 39.0\%; swapping residuals also reduces detection, but to a lesser extent (44.4\%).
+For success concepts, swapping to failure-like projections along $d_{\Delta\mu}$ reduces detection rate from 66.1\% to 39.0\%; swapping residuals also reduces detection, to a slightly lesser extent (44.4\%).
 For failure concepts, both swaps increase detection to similar levels (8.8\% to 34.2\% and 32.8\%, respectively).
-This suggests that both the $d_{\Delta\mu}$-component and the residual carry detection-relevant signal.
-Results using the ridge direction show similar patterns (\Cref{appendix-section:ridge-swap}).
+This suggests that both the $d_{\Delta\mu}$-component and the residual carry detection-relevant signal, of similar magnitude.
+Results using the ridge direction (the direction that maximally discriminates success and failure concepts according to a ridge regression) show similar patterns (\Cref{appendix-section:ridge-swap}).